bxparks/rpn83p/docs/USER_GUIDE.md

 100 2ND ANGLE 261 +
 ```

-The result can be viewed in the 3 complex display formats:
+The result can be viewed in the 3 complex display formats by clicking on the
+`RECT`, `PRAD`, and `PDEG` menu buttons:

 ![RPN83P Complex Example1 RECT](images/rpn83p-complex-example1-rect.png)
 ![RPN83P Complex Example1 PRAD](images/rpn83p-complex-example1-prad.png)